Hack4Krak/Hack4KrakSite/DEPLOYMENT.md

 - `db` - starts the PostgreSQL database
 - `all` - starts all services

-To start the production servers, you can use the following command:
+To start the production services, you can use the following command:

 ```bash
 docker compose --profile <NAME_OF_PROFILE> up